-Every month we publish two blogs exploring sensory processing, sensory processing disorder, and sensory diets.
+Every month we publish a blog exploring sensory processing, sensory processing disorder, and sensory diets.

 Join the Sensory Sid family and continue to learn and grow with us!